Return to The Definitive RCT Reference Guide homepage

 Under the "Build New Ride/Attraction" icon you will find 6 categories of facilities:

 Ticket prices affect the popularity of a ride and, therefore, the attitudes of your guests {m}.
 Ride profitability can be easily viewed in the Rides Info window.
 Bear in mind that Guests carry only a limited amount of money.
 If your Park Entrance Fee gets too close to the lowest average amount brought in by guests, they either won't enter your park, or will enter and complain that everything costs too much {s}.
-At a satisfaction rating of 50% or less, the guests start exhibiting price resistance.
-If guests complain that a ride is not a good value or that they can't afford to go on it (or won't pay that much), consider lowering the price of admission {m}.
+At a satisfaction rating of 50% or less, the guests considering a ride will start exhibiting price resistance.
+If guests complain that a ride is not a good value or that they can't afford to go on it (or complain that "I'm not paying that much to go on _____"), consider lowering the price of admission {m}.
 If there are plenty of riders but you are still not making a profit, consider raising the admission price {m} ($100 is the maximum you can charge for the Park Entrance Fee).
 A Ride Satisfaction Rating somewhere around 70%, is a good compromise between ride profits and guests percieved value.

 Park Entrance Fees and Attraction Ticket Prices affect each other.
 If the Park Entrance Fee is high, guests will decide to enter based on the Park Rating {m} (so when first starting a park, you will probably have to keep the Entrance Fee low {s}).
 If an Entrance Fee is high, the guest then expects low (or non-existant) Attraction Ticket Prices {m}.
 Conversly, if there is is no Park Entrance Fee, they're willing to pay premium Attraction Ticket Prices {m}.
 It is a good idea therefore when initially starting a park, to set the Park Entrance Fee at $10 {s}.
 This is because even if your park features just a barren field, an occational Guest will pay this amount just to walk through the gates {s}.
 [NOTE: In some Scenarios (such as ALL the Loopy Landscapes scenarios) it is not possible to charge an admission price.]
 Few Guests will think twice about paying $10 to enter a medium sized park (and then still go on to pay perhaps an additional $35 on rides and food), and on average, Guests tend not to complain too much about paying even $15 to $20 {s}.
 If the guests comment that the Park Entrance Fee is low, you should imediately raise the price by $10 {s}.
 Typically, you can raise the Park Entrance Fee by $5 for every FIVE Gentle or Thrill Rides you add to the park (by $10 for each Roller Coaster) {s}.
 Once you have secured $30,000, there is little need to further increase prices (and you may even want to drop prices to increase attendence) {s}.

 Newly built and opened rides will attract more guests than one that has been running and available for a couple of years (so open new rides every now and then to prevent you park from becoming "stale") {m}.
+Even the most boring New ride will be patronized if you set the price to $0.70.
 Note that a game "year" is measured as one park season - that's the eight months from March through October.
 Altering the colors, or changing the cars, can help to increase interest in an older ride {s}.
 Lowing the admission price as a ride ages will help for a time to keep patronage up (lower prices are more satisfying) {m}.
+If unsure how much to lower a rides price, experiment with $0.30 increments.
+Marketing Campaigns have a considerable effect on your park.
 If the admission price is very low, but patronage is still low, consider a Marketing Campaign to temporarily increase patronage {m}.
 Be aware that eventually it may make sense to dismantle an aging attraction that guests have lost interest in visiting and/or starts breaking down too much {m}.

 All rides have an Excitement, Intensity, and Nausea statistic which affects guests.
 The ranges are broadly classified as:

 The higher the Excitement of a ride, the more you can successfully charge for admission to the ride, and the more popular the ride will be with your guests {m}.
-The overall speed of the ride, its pacing, the look of it from the outside, nearby Scenery, the view from the ride, and the nearness of external objects (including footpaths and other rides); all affect Excitement {m}.
+The overall speed of the ride, its pacing, the look of it from the outside [not true], nearby Scenery, the view from the ride [not true], and the nearness of external objects (including footpaths and other rides); all affect Excitement {m}.
 Novelty (ride age) also affects Excitement {m} (newer rides have more Novelty value).
+It is important to note that the Guest comment that "I want to go on something more exciting than _" is actually referring to ride Intensity

 Here is a summary of using paths to increase a coaster's Excitement rating.